Braasileiro/MDRPC/README.md

 The aim of this project is to improve the Rich Presence of Muse Dash by adding some important information.
 With MelonLoader and Harmony, doing this kind of thing with Il2Cpp games just got a lot simpler.

-In addition to the song and artist name, and the difficulty, it also shows the player's name (within Muse Dash), the character and elfin selected for the song and also the elapsed time.
+In addition to the song and artist name, and the difficulty, it also shows the player's name (within Muse Dash), the character and elfin selected for the song.
+It also shows the total time played in the session.

-I intend to add some things as much as possible, but for now I'll leave the issues closed.
-The reason is because it's a project I made for personal use, but I think it's stable enough to leave it here.

 # Installation
 1. Install [MelonLoder](https://github.com/LavaGang/MelonLoader).